devonfaria/tech-blog/README.md

 If the last message in the terminal says "App listening on port 3001!", then you have installed the program correctly.
 If you ever need to shut down this server application use this command:

 `^C`

+If you would like further instruction on making this a server-side application, then [contact me.](https://github.com/devonfaria)

 ## Technologies